-Prophet Muhammad was born about 570 years following the birth of Prophet Jesus.
+Prophet Muhammad peace be upon him was born about 570 years after the birth of Prophet Jesus peace be upon him.
 He was born in Mecca, in the Arabian Peninsula.
-The people of Mecca were devoted idol-worshippers, and the area and period at the time brimmed over with the characteristics of ignorance, foolishness, and misguidance.
-At the age of forty, Prophet Muhammad received his first revelation in a cave from God via the Angel Gabriel.
+The people of Mecca were devoted to idol-worshippers and the area and period at the time were full of ignorance, foolishness, and misguidance.
+At forty, Prophet Muhammad received his first Revelation in a cave from God via the Angel Gabriel.
 He then spent the remaining portion of his life explaining and living the teachings of the Holy Qur’an and Islam, the religion that God revealed to him.

-The disbelievers of Mecca plotted against and attempted to attack the message of faith sent from God.
-However, what was originally a small group of Muslims grew in number, and they were able to withstand the attack of the disbelievers.
-Within ten years, the Prophet himself led an army back to Mecca and conquered his enemies in a bloodless victory.
-Thus, the faith of Islam reigned victorious in Arabia and spread throughout the World.
+The disbelievers of Mecca plotted and attempted to attack the faith sent from God.
+However, what was originally a small group of Muslims grew in number, and they could withstand the attack of the disbelievers.
+Within ten years, the Prophet himself led an army back to Mecca and conquered it in a bloodless victory.
+Later, Islam spread throughout the World.
 Prophet Muhammad died in 632.
 God states in the Quran that He did not send Prophet Muhammad except as a mercy for humanity.

 Muslims attempt to emulate the Prophet Muhammad’s faith, behavior, attitude, patience, charity, compassion, righteousness, and piety.
-The act of emulating the Prophet is called ‘Sunnah.’
-The term ‘sunna’ is a concept that means “the way,” or “practice of.”
-The meaning of Sunnah is generally translated as, thru act of doing whatever the Prophet said, did, or approve.
-Sunnah is the way or the practice of the Prophet Muhammad.
-Muslims emulate the manner in which the Prophet ate, drank, the position he slept in, the way he behaved and interacted with others, etc.
+The act of emulating the Prophet is called ‘Sunnah’ The term ‘Sunnah’ is a concept that means ‘the way,’ or ‘practice of’ The meaning of Sunnah is generally understood as thru act of doing whatever the Prophet said, did, or approve.
+Sunnah is the way or the practice of Prophet Muhamad.
+Muslims emulate the way the Prophet ate, drank, the position he slept on, the way he behaved and interacted with others, etc.

-Following the Sunnah (the way of the Prophet), would make one’s life in this world and the next easier and more successful.
-Islam is such a natural way of life that its rules, regulations, and recommendations become easy to adopt and abide by over time.
-Islam is not merely a religion, it is a way of life; a holistic way designed by the Almighty to benefit the one that follows it.
-The comprehensiveness of Islam allows every intention, word, or action in life to be an act of worship, where one gains reward from the Almighty; from praying to God, giving charity, helping others, eating, drinking, or even sleeping.
+Following the Sunnah (the way of the Prophet), would make one’s life in this world and the next easier.
+Islam is such a natural way of life that its rules, regulations, and recommendations become easy to adopt.
+Islam is not merely a religion; it is a way of life; a holistic approach designed by the Almighty to benefit the one that follows it.
+The comprehensiveness of Islam allows every intention, word, or action in life to be an act of worship, where one gains reward from the Almighty, from praying to God, giving charity, helping others, eating, drinking or even sleeping.

-Prophet Muhammad is certainly one of the most influential figures in history; one whose life, actions, and thoughts changed the world.
-When Muslims declare their faith in One God, they also declare their belief in the last and final Messenger, Muhammad.
-Muslims believe in Prophet Muhammad, they love him, they respect him, they obey him, and they follow him to the best of their ability.
-They hold him in such high regard that for many it is emotionally painful to see or hear their beloved Prophet, their beloved teacher, ridiculed, disrespected, demeaned, scorned, or mocked.
+Prophet Muhammad is undoubtedly one of the most influential figures in history whose life, actions and thoughts changed the world.
+When Muslims declare their faith in One God, they also maintain their belief in the last and final Messenger, Muhammad peace be upon him.
+Muslims believe in Prophet Mohamed peace be upon him, they love him; they respect him; they obey him, and they follow him to the best of their ability.
+They hold him in such high regard that for many it is emotionally painful to see or hear their beloved Prophet and teacher ridiculed, disrespected, demeaned, scorned, or mocked.

 The man who will stand before God on the day of Judgement and beg God to have mercy on us.
 The one that will intercede for us on the day of Judgement.
-Muslims love and respect him because he is the slave and Messenger of God; one who was chosen to be the best and final Prophet whom the Almighty sent to humanity--one whose mission and influence will continue until the Last Day.
+Muslims love and respect him because he is the slave and Messenger of God who was chosen to be the last and final Prophet whom the Almighty sent to humanity whose mission will continue until the Last Day.